Design and architecture decisions¶

 History and performance guardrails¶

 Chat history is capped (CHAT_HISTORY_MAX_MESSAGES) to bound prompt size and cost.
-Prometheus exposes pool and first-token style metrics (PERFORMANCE.md).
+Prometheus exposes pool and first-token style metrics — see OPERATIONS.md — Shipped performance guardrails.

 Rationale: Long sessions should not silently blow context windows or latency SLOs.